 As discussed in the beginning of this thesis, the specification of subtasks composing a motor skill is usually on a coarse level.
 It is very difficult, usually impossible, to offer a detailed description of all variables that must be controlled.
 Thus, the subtasks are often expressed in terms of goals that are clearly described and assumed to be solvable - at least to a reasonable extent - without further instruction.
 Also, the values of variables to be controlled may be different for different people.
-For example, a child, because he is small and not very strong, would hit a tennis ball so that a large proportion of its velocity is in the upward direction.
+For example, a child, because he is small and not very strong, would hit a tennis ball so that a large proportion of its velocity is in the upward direction in order to clear the net.
 An experienced adult, on the other hand, would direct more energy towards the horizontal direction.
+A coarse description can be generalized to different people while a precise description is only useful if it is appropriate for the specific person.